Click Here for Bosal Pricing

 The nose button length determines the attachment position of the hanger.
 “Los viejos” (“the old ones”) learned that where and how the hanger is attached alters the balance point of the bosal's action.
 Each horse and rider will have preferences as to exactly where the hackamore/bosal should rest.
 Many horses and riders prefer to vary this over the course of training.
 Resist the use of headstalls and thick latigo hangers.
 They were never made for this purpose, and actually impede the critical lift and release action of the bosal.

-The number of plaits on the nose buttons of HH bosals or bosalitas vary from 24 to 32 depending on the order.
+The number of plaits on the nose buttons of HH bosals or bosalitas vary from 24 to 32.

 Heritage Hackamores do not feature large, abrasive lumps near the end of the nose buttons.
 This is where most braiders turn back the ends of the strings to be secured.
 Would riders feel comfortable with lumps rubbing on their faces?
 No. Likewise, horses should be comfortable while working in hackamores/bosals.

 The upper hackamore is typical of a foreign made version.

 The lower photo shows the skill of the braider and

 attention not only to detail, but the comfort of the horse.

 The contrasting two-tone leather on rawhide bodies was made popular on the Central Coast by Ernie Morris’ family, Chuck Irwin, Wes Wimmer, Frank Mayfield and others.
 This look has spread.
 It is often imitated, but not replicated.
 Our hats are off to these families for their encouragement and trust in passing down vaquero secrets to us.

 Traditionally these braiders used a CA tanned latigo for contrasting buttons.
 The historic tannery recently closed.
 We have found roo to be a wonderful alternative while retaining the classy and classic look.
 The tensile strength of roo allows it to be cut thin providing an attractive finish.